Preventing Sewer Back Ups

 As with things around the home that can break down over time when left alone, your sewer system should be consistently maintained.
 The lines can become clogged in unreachable places because of roots, leaves, grease, or many items put down sink drains or toilets that shouldn’t be.
 Not only inspecting the various components of your sewer system yourself but also by a plumbing professional regularly goes a long way in preventing emergencies that could have otherwise been avoided.

 If you reside in San Diego or the surrounding areas and are in need of a sewer inspection or experiencing a plumbing emergency, the certified plumbing specialists at 1-800-anytyme are able to advise you on the most effective solution with your cost concerns in mind.
 In fact, we are available 24-7 every day (as well as holidays) for emergency and same day service.
-Call 1-800-anytyme today at 760-477-222; we look forward to hearing from you!
+Call 1-800-anytyme today at 760-477-0072.
+We look forward to hearing from you!